2019 Pacific typhoon season: Tropical Depression 03W (Chedeng)

+On March 14, Tropical Depression 03W formed over the Federated States of Micronesia.
+Over the next couple of days, the system drifted westward, while gradually organizing.
+Early on March 17, the tropical depression entered the PAGASA's area of responsibility in the Philippine Sea, and consequently, the agency assigned the name Chedeng to the storm, shortly before it made landfall on Palau.
+A few hours after the landfall in Palau, Chedeng intensified into a tropical storm; operationally, Chedeng maintained only tropical depression status by the JTWC.
+It then weakened due to unfavorable conditions and at 5:30 PST on March 19, Chedeng made landfall on Malita, Davao Occidental.
+Chedeng rapidly weakened after making landfall in the Philippines, degenerating into a remnant low on March 19.
+Chedeng's remnants continued weakening while moving westward, dissipating over the southern Sulu Sea on March 20.

 Infrastructural damage in Davao Region were at Php1.2 million (US$23,000).

 Tropical Storm Sepat (Dodong)

 On June 24, the JMA began monitoring on a tropical depression that had formed well to the east of Luzon from the remnants of a separate system.
 On June 25, the system began curving towards the northeast; the PAGASA also began to issue warnings on the formative disturbance.
 Rounding the periphery of a subtropical ridge of high pressure, the depression tracked towards the east-northeast through the East China Sea, intensifying some as it encountered an area of high sea surface temperatures and low wind shear.
 On June 26, the cyclone left the PAGASA's area of responsibility.
 Curved banding developed later that day as the center passed east of Okinawa.
 Tracing the northwestern periphery of the ridge, the system curved towards the east-northeast, paralleling the southern coast of the main Japanese islands.
 Supported by favorable sea surface temperatures and outflow, the system was upgraded to a tropical storm at 09:00 UTC on June 27, gaining the name Sepat.
 A peak intensity with 75 kph 10-minute sustained winds was attained later that day while Sepat began to acquire extratropical characteristics.
 The next day, the storm fully transitioned into an extratropical system while accelerating eastward 580 km east of Hitachinaka, Japan.
+Sepat's extratropical remnants continued accelerating towards the northeast, moving into the western Bering Sea on July 1, before eventually dissipating over the Arctic Ocean early on July 5.

 This system was not tracked by the JTWC; however, the agency classified the system as a subtropical storm, with 1-minute sustained winds at 75 km/h.
 Some ferry routes and bullet trains were suspended as the storm passed near Tokyo on June 28, dropping heavy rainfall.
 Evacuations were advised for most districts in Kagoshima due to an increased risk of landslides.
 In Hioki, Kagoshima, 164 mm of rain fell in a six-hour period on the morning of June 28; 240 mm fell in Kamikatsu, Tokushima, in a 24-hour period.
 An EF0 tornado damaged 17 structures in Gifu and Ginan.